ably/docs/examples/chat-rooms-messages/react/README.md

-# Rooms and messages example with Ably Chat in React
+# Rooms and messages example with Ably Chat

-This folder contains the code for rooms and messages (React) - a demo of how you can leverage [Ably Chat](https://ably.com/docs/products/chat) to join a room to send and receive messages.
+This folder contains the code for rooms and messages (React) - a demo of how you can leverage [Ably Chat](https://ably.com/docs/products/chat?lang=react) to join a room to send and receive messages.

 ## Getting started

-First, rename `.env.example` to `.env.local` and fill in your Ably API KEY in the `NEXT_PUBLIC_ABLY_KEY` environment variable.
+First, in `/examples/chat-rooms-messages/react/` rename `.env.example` to `.env.local` and enter your Ably API KEY in the `NEXT_PUBLIC_ABLY_KEY` environment variable.

-Install dependencies:
+Change directory to `/examples/chat-rooms-messages/react/` and install dependencies:

 ```bash
 yarn install